Last updated on June 5th, 2025.

 Eggs

-In this recipe, you can use two large whole eggs or one whole egg plus two egg yolks or four large egg yolks.
-It is a good idea to use room-temperature eggs.
+In this recipe, you can use two large whole eggs, or one whole egg plus two egg yolks, or four large egg yolks.
+Whole eggs help thicken the crème pâtissière into a more stable structure but can add a slightly “eggy” flavor.
+Using just egg yolks results in a smoother texture and a milder, creamier taste.

 Half-and-half